deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_20_1.png)

-> 🔼 The figure shows an example of a counterfactual imagination error in the world model's prediction, where non-existent products are predicted to appear on the next observation.
+> 🔼 The figure shows an example of a counterfactual imagination error in the world model's prediction, where non-existent products are predicted to appear in the next observation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Erroneous example (Counterfactual imagination).
 The model predicts that specific products (96 TY CITY86 Bmw 740i Limited Collector Hoodie Men's Close; Toyota 86 Bad Institute Monkey Champagne Cup, Volkswagen A9 Bug Pick Dead Red) will appear in the next observation, while this specific page does not list them as the products for sell.